Thanks to Railfuture East Anglia for their assistance in preparing this paper.

 This section of line is common to the Wisbech, Peterborough, Kings Lynn and Norwich to Cambridge services.
 Increasing rail usage will take commuters off the A10 to Cambridge.

 Rail links to the north, east and west of Ely all pass through Ely North Junction.
 Constrained capacity here is severely limiting the scope for increasing service frequencies.
-Unfortunately Network Rail has indicated that work cannot start until at least 2019, and possibly not until 2024.
+Unfortunately Network Rail has indicated that work is unlikely to start beforel 2024.
 East West Rail offers potential to relieve pressure here.

 The existing station at Waterbeach has evolved into a successful parkway.
-Waterbeach is seven minutes from Cambridge Central station, and will be just five minutes from Cambridge North, and ten from Addenbrooke’s stations, far quicker than driving.
+Waterbeach is seven minutes from Cambridge station, five minutes from Cambridge North, and will be ten from Cambridge South.
+These are far quicker times than driving.
 There is a capacity constraint because the platforms can only accommodate four carriages.

 Wisbech to Cambridge